alexmcdermid/alexmcdermid/README.md

 I work for moments of clarity after solving the last piece of a challenging problem.
 I live on the west coast of Canada in Vancouver where I enjoy the outdoors and all it has to offer; I try to make time on the weekends to ski, hike and bike.
 I studied Cognitive Systems for 5 years at the University of British Columbia which was a mixture of Computer Science, Linguistics, Philosophy and Psychology.
 I'm proud to say I've graduated into the tech field where I spend my day to day as a software developer.

 ## IAM
 - A software developer with years of experience in the fast-paced startup ecosystem, primarily focusing on SaaS companies.
-My expertise lies in building scalable web applications using Ruby, Python, and JavaScript, but my role often requires me to be a jack-of-all-trades.
+My expertise lies in building scalable web applications using Ruby, Python, and JavaScript, and my role often requires me to wear many hats.
 - A graduate of the University of British Columbia (Aug 2020), where I completed a BA in Cognitive Systems.
 - Currently employed as a Full Stack Developer at [BC Public Service](https://www.linkedin.com/company/bc-public-service/), where I:
   - Contribute to building scalable software solutions for the Ministry of Education to serve students and staff across 1,950 schools in British Columbia.